evrys/toggledy/README.md

 ### Heya 👋

-I'm Toggle!
+I'm Daniel, or Toggle!
 I do part-time webdev for various clients, and my own projects here in the meantime.

 Some things I'm particularly interested in: